Live-Work Comes to Newburgh

 For Newburgh that will mean (mostly) using existing 2, 3 and 4 story buildings where there exists commercial space on the ground floor and residential space on the second floor and above.
 Businesses considered “Cottage Industries” (artisanal makers, artisanal food producers, and cut and sew businesses, for example) would be allowed to take advantage of “Live-Work” under the new zoning regulations.

-Presently, there are six zoning districts that allow for “Live-Work”.
-They are:
+There are six zoning districts that allow for “Live-Work”

 - The Medium Density Residential Zone